NewSpring/Holtzman/README.md

-# newspring:core
+# Apollos:core
-The main NewSpring namespace and utilities for all newspring packages.
+The main Apollos namespace and utilities for all apollos packages.

 ## Mirrored repositories